All Episodes

 You can't solve a debt crisis by taking on more and more debt.

-Sooner or later we're going to have to deleverage go through this downturn and then get going again.
+Sooner or later, we're going to have to deleverage, go through this downturn, and then get going again.

-So the question it seems to me, Kathy, is the government policy ought to be looking at okay what do we need to do to get confidence in the investment community and get people not just to spend get I mean we need more savings in the United States.
+So the question, it seems to me, Kathy, is the government policy ought to be looking at, okay, what do we need to do to get confidence in the investment community and get people not just to spend, get, I mean, we need more savings in the United States.

-We've been relying on foreign capital but what what happens in a normal economy is savings equals investment.
+But what happens in a normal economy is savings equals investment.

-You save your money somebody else at a bank or a venture capital fund takes that savings and they loan it to a businessman who increases the productivity of his employees with a new plant, new tools and then everybody gains.
+Somebody else at a bank or a venture capital fund takes that savings and they loan it to a businessman who increases the productivity of his employees with a new plant, new tools, and then everybody gains.

 That's real investment, not government investment.